 The Department of Geology offers graduate work leading to the Master of Science in geology, the Master of Arts in earth science, and the Doctor of Philosophy in geology.
-Opportunities for research and specialization include theses in: (1) hydrogeology and hydrology; (2) environmental geology, urban geology, geomorphology, Quaternary geology, pedology and soil genesis, and wetlands; (3) geophysics; (4) petroleum geology and stratigraphy; (5) structural geology and tectonics; (6) paleoclimatology, sedimentology, sedimentary petrology, sedimentary geochemistry, and paleopedology; (7) paleobotany, invertebrate paleontology, paleoecology, and modern carbonate environments; (8) igneous petrology and volcanology; (9) geoarchaeology and (10) paleomagnetism.
+Opportunities for research and specialization include theses in: (1) hydrogeology and hydrology; (2) environmental geology, urban geology, geomorphology, Quaternary geology, pedology and soil genesis, and wetlands; (3) geophysics; (4) petroleum geology and stratigraphy; (5) structural geology and tectonics; (6) paleoclimatology, sedimentology, sedimentary petrology, sedimentary geochemistry, and paleopedology; (7) paleobotany, invertebrate paleontology, paleoecology, and modern carbonate environments; (8) igneous petrology and volcanology; (9) geoarchaeology; (10) paleomagnetism and (11) organic geochemistry and biochemistry.